chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 ### How Channel Names Become Secret Keys

-When you create or join a channel by name, MeshCore automatically derives a secret key from that name using a **cryptographic hash function**.
+When you create or join a channel by name, MeshCore automatically derives a secret key from that name using a cryptographic hash function.
 This means:

 - The channel name is run through a one-way algorithm that always produces the same fixed length key for a given name
 - Anyone who enters the same channel name on their device gets the **identical secret key**, no manual key sharing required
-- The process is deterministic: `#chicago` will always generate `c1c289b131e5222370cbc2048445844b`, on every device, every time
+- `#chicago` will always generate `c1c289b131e5222370cbc2048445844b`, on every device, every time
-- You cannot reverse the key back to the channel name (one way)
+- You cannot reverse the key back to the channel name

 This is why sharing a channel name is equivalent to sharing access, the name **is** the key, just in human readable form.